 1-Look at The Bigger Items When Negotiating Repairs

 Don’t worry about every single item that the home inspector pointed out.
 Remember, it is the home inspector’s job to find things that are not perfect with the home.
-However, if you ask the seller to fix each and every item in the inspection report, you will overwhelm them, and they will probably shut down and move on to the next buyer.
+However, if you ask the seller to fix every item in the inspection report, you will overwhelm them, and they will probably shut down and move on to the next buyer.
 Remember, our market is super competitive right now, and buyers are waiting on the sidelines to scoop up homes that fall out of escrow.
-I would suggest being fair and realistic with your requests.
+I would suggest being fair and realistic with your requests or you may lose out on a great home.

 Sellers are not eager to do repairs in the middle of a transaction.
 They are busy figuring out their next step.
 They want to start packing their belongings and figuring out where and when to move on to their next house.
 If they were to do the repairs, they probably would not be as meticulous as if you had them done since they are on their way out.

 Ask for credit instead.
 This way, you will be able to pick the handyman/contractor of your choosing and have them do the work to your liking.
 The credit that the seller gives the buyer is not cash.
 Instead, other negotiations are to take place.
-The buyer would then not have to come out of pocket with as much cash for their closing fees.
+Instead of the buyer receiving cashback, they would not have to come out of pocket with as much cash for their closing fees.

 3-Do Not Say Much About Renovation